vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

         [Deployment Pipelines Lab](../pipelines/) after this
         introduction lab.

-    -   You will need to fast-forward from start of the spring boot application lab to the start of the deployment pipeline labs:
+    -   You will need to fast-forward from start of the Spring Boot application lab to the start of the deployment pipeline labs:

         ```bash